 Trauma Informed Approaches for Adults

-Professional curiosity is a core skill which supports practitioners to ask “What has happened to you?” rather than “What is wrong with you?”, reducing blame and increasing safety and understanding.
+Professional curiosity is a core skill in Trauma-Informed Approaches (TIA) and is closely aligned with the PACE model (Playfulness, Acceptance, Curiosity and Empathy).
+It supports practitioners to look beyond presenting behaviour and ask “What has happened to you?” rather than “What is wrong with you?”, reducing blame and increasing safety and understanding.

-This course focuses on empathy skills within a trauma-informed approach, focusing on the impact of trauma work on practitioners themselves.
-It helps professionals remain emotionally available and effective while protecting their well-being in demanding roles.
+This course focuses on empathy skills within a trauma-informed approach, with particular attention to the impact of trauma work on practitioners themselves.
+It supports professionals to remain emotionally available and effective while protecting their own well-being in demanding roles.

 Trauma Informed Approaches for Adults